AI in Primary Healthcare: Promise, Pitfalls, and Ethics in Rural India

 The Promise: Extending Capacity at the Last Mile

-Primary healthcare facilities in India often do not have enough trained doctors,equipment to diagnose diseases and specialist support.
-69 Percent of Indias population lives in rural areas but many qualified doctors are in urban areas.This is according to the Office of the Registrar General & Census Commissioner in 2011.
-Patel and others in 2015.
+Primary healthcare facilities in India often do not have enough trained doctors, equipment to diagnose diseases and specialist support.
+69 Percent of Indias population lives in rural areas but many qualified doctors are in urban areas (Office of the Registrar General & Census Commissioner 2011, Patel et.al, 2015).
 There are not workers at the primary and secondary care levels, and the government says that many Community Health Centres do not have enough specialists.
-In some states they are missing 70 to 80 percent of the specialists they need.
-The Ministry of Health and Family Welfare reported this in 2023.
+In some states they are missing 70 to 80 percent of the specialists they need which was reported by Ministry of Health and Family Welfare in 2023.
 In these situations, AI-enabled tools can help by making frontline providers more capable than replacing them.

-AI can help community health workers find out if a pregnancy is risk or if a child is sick or if some one has an early sign of a non-communicable disease.
+AI can help community health workers find out if a pregnancy is risk or if a child is sick or if someone has an early sign of a non-communicable disease.
 This is very important because non-communicable diseases cause two-thirds of all deaths in India according to the World Health Organization in 2023.
-AI systems that use images can help screen for diseases like retinopathy or skin disorders inareas where specialists are not available.
+AI systems that use images can help screen for diseases like retinopathy or skin disorders in areas where specialists are not available.
 Studies in India have shown that AI-supported retinal screening is very accurate.
-It is correct 85 to 90 percent of the time which's comparable to a specialist’s diagnosis.
-This is accordingto Dey and others in 2024.
-The Wadhwani Institute for Artificial Intelligence & AIIMS in 2022.
-AI can also help predict when a disease will break out by finding patterns in health data, which is very important in areas where it ishard to watch for diseases and get lab tests.
+It is correct 85 to 90 percent of the time which's comparable to a specialist’s diagnosis (Dey et.al, 2024).
+AI can also help predict when a disease will break out by finding patterns in health data, which is very important in areas where it is hard to watch for diseases and get lab tests.

 The Pitfalls: Technology Without Context